gruenwelt/spyserver-airspyhf-docker/README.md

 A minimal Docker container that builds and installs the required `libairspyhf` driver for `sypserver` and runs the precompiled `spyserver` in a container.

-Tested to run on Orange Pi Zero 2W and Airspy Discovery HF+, should be able to run on other arm64 single-board computers like Raspberry Pi or other linux computers.
+Tested to run on Orange Pi Zero 2W and Airspy Discovery HF+ and remote connected from a Mac with SDR++ 2 installed.
+Should be able to run on other arm64 single-board computers like Raspberry Pi or other linux computers.

+---

-## Prerequisites
+## 📦 Prerequisites

 - A Linux system with Docker >= 20.10
+- An Airspy device such as Airspy Discovery HF+
+- Another device such as Mac or PC with a SDR receiver software such as SDR++ 2 installed for remote connection.
 - Docker BuildKit enabled
 - An SSH key registered with your GitHub account
 - The spyserver file `spyserver*.tar` downloaded from https://airspy.com/download and placed in the same folder as the Dockerfile

+---

-## Enable BuildKit
+## 🔧 Enable BuildKit

 Enable BuildKit temporarily in your shell:
 ```bash